riley-williams/buoyant/docs/book/src/building-views/stack-spacing.md

 sometimes see the problem.

 [^note]: Text rendered with `embedded-graphics` monospace fonts break the "tight frames" rule.
-If you look closely at the second (misaligned) example, you'll see that names which render entirely above the baseline (no g, j, p, q, or y) appear to have weird extra spacing underneath that doesn't match the other nearby element spacing.
+If you look closely, you'll see that names which render entirely above the baseline (no g, j, p, q, or y) appear to have weird extra spacing underneath that doesn't match the other nearby element spacing.
 This is what you're trying to avoid by ensuring your frames are tight to the rendered content.